The first screen Custer

 Now we see Custer entrust his brother Tom (uncredited actor) with the duty of arresting Rain-in-the-Face.
 Mrs. Custer, Libby, looks on.
 This is Grace Cunard (left, from a cigarette card), Ford’s lover and partner, looking, it must be said if truth be told (for it should be told) a tad portly at this point.
 But then I should first cast the beam out of mine own eye, that I might clearly see the mote in my sister’s eye, if I might be permitted to paraphrase Matthew 7.

 The portrayal of Sitting Bull (William Eagle Shirt – Ford did at least use Sioux as actors) is particularly offensive to present-day viewers.
 He is described as “cowardly but crafty” and is the villain of the piece.
 He presides over the battle (he did not, of course) “at a safe distance”.
-The Indians (who do a sun dance meant to resemble the later ghost dance) do not inhabit the Little Big Horn country or live in it; they “lurk” there.
+The Indians (who do a sun dance meant to resemble the later ghost dance) do not inhabit the Little Big Horn country or live or hunt in it; they “lurk” there.

 There’s quite a bit of exposition of military strategy and tactics, more than modern Custer films would be permitted, with generals Terry moving from the east, Gibbon from the west and Crook from the south.

-Ford was an artist who taught his brother much, and there are some fine shots of Reno crossing the river to attack the Indian village, and crossing back under fire.
+Francis Ford was an artist who taught his brother much, and there are some fine shots of Reno crossing the river to attack the Indian village, and crossing back under fire.

 Crazy Horse and the Cheyenne fall on Custer’s right flank.
 The last stand takes place on a quite Montana-ish low hilltop, and Custer (with long-barreled Colts) is, natch, the last to fall.
 Good old Rain-in-the-Face is present to cut out Tom Custer’s heart in revenge for his earlier arrest.